The Desert Rats Association

 Please click here to bookmark this page for future reference

-Below are photographs of the Memorial Erected by the Division in Berlin 1945, that now stands in the grounds of the Staff College at Royal Military Academy Sandhurst.
+Below are photographs of the Memorial Erected by the Division in Berlin 1945, that until recently stood in the grounds of the Staff College at Royal Military Academy Sandhurst.
+It is now being refurbished as part of the National Arboretum Memorial Project.

 Help support the Desert Rats Association